ahzamali/the-top-k-problem/ReadMe.md

 ## 🛠️ Implemented Solutions

-We tested three approaches to store the raw events for window management:
+We tested four approaches to store the raw events for window management:

 ### 1. HeapTopK (MinHeap)
 -   **Structure**: A Min-Heap sorted by timestamp.